FMC Gives

 “I'm humbled and overwhelmed by the generosity of people at FMC,” says Theresa Geil, an FMC teammate who enters an annual fundraising event for her local chapter of Big Brothers Big Sisters.
 “Last year I was the top fundraiser in Guelph and that's due in large part to my team at FMC.
 Even people out West who aren't connected to the city of Guelph have donated.”

-The Clean Fields, Community Yields is a team effort involving over 200 agriculture retailers and thousands of farmers.
-In the fall, our retailer partners choose a local charity they want to support.
+FMC Clean Fields Community Yields is a team effort involving over 200 agriculture retailers and thousands of farmers.
+In the fall, our retailer partners choose a local organization they want to support.
 Like us, they have deep roots in their communities, and they know who needs help.
-We donate money to the organization chosen by each retailer based on the number of acres of FMC fall herbicides sold.
+We donate money to the organization chosen by each retailer, based on the number of acres of eligible FMC fall herbicides sold.

-Learn more about the Clean Fields, Community Yields program here.
+Learn more about the FMC Clean Fields Community Yields program here.

 “On behalf of everyone at STARS, and the patients who need our help, thank you for this generous gift.
 We count on donations throughout the year to fund our critical care operations and now, during this pandemic, it’s no different.”